 Today we went out for another bus ride.
 My wife has decided to get on the bus before the minder.
 She hands a piece of chocolate to the bus driver and proceeds to go and sit in the back seat to take more photos.
 Our minder has been sitting there previously.
-He is flummoxed, but says nothing.
+He is flummoxed when he arrives, but says nothing.

 As we ride to the giant mausoleum, our minder reads his dossiers on all of us.
 He looks down and sees author, and looks across at a distinguished man near by and thinks in Korean, “yeah, I get that.”
 Then he looks at an older woman near us and looks at her dossier and it says historian.
 He thinks again in Korean, “yeah, sure, I get that.”

 Then he eyes me with suspicion and looks down at my dossier and it says “contractor.”
 He looks at me again with more suspicion and thinks in Korean, “this guy and his wife need watching, why would a drywall contractor and a grocery clerk come here to North Korea, somethings “fishy.”
 Then he looks at my wife.
 “She took my seat, damn it.”
 My fate is sealed.

 So great, I’m on his list now, no doubt.
 I can see it in his eyes.
-Meanwhile my wife is in the back of the bus snapping away without a care.
+Meanwhile my wife is in the back of the bus, happily snapping photos away without a care.

 Let me ad here that all of our minders speak English very well, but with eastern European accents.
 They all went to communist satellite countries to learn English I guess.
 It is interesting to speak with a North Korean and hear a Polish accent coming back at you.
 By the way, the guides at the different spots we visited show up at other tourist spots along the way on our trip.